 The county analyzes single-family residential sales and uses the sales comparison approach to value residences situated on agricultural lands.
-These residences are valued in the same manner as other single-family residences.
-Factors are applied based on economic areas.
-The county receives building permits that assist in the discovery of new construction.
-However they do not have a provision for physical inspections in any given time frame.
+These residences are valued in a manner similar to other single-family residences.
+The county utilizes building permits when available and usesfield discovery methods to locate new construction of agricultural residential structures.
+The county strives to physically review all agricultural residences on a periodic basis.

-A comparison of the single-family residential sales to a sample of unsold agricultural residences indicated that agricultural residences were appraised in the same manner as the sold single-family residential properties and that the overall level and uniformity of appraisals of agricultural residences have met State Board of Equalization standards.
-Based on this, one can conclude that agricultural residences were valued using appropriate appraisal procedures.
+A comparison of the single-family residential sales to a sample of unsold agricultural residences indicated that agricultural residences were appraised in manner similar to the sold single-family residential properties.
+The overall level and uniformity of appraisals of agricultural residences have met State Board of Equalization standards.
+One can conclude, therefore, that agricultural residences were valued using appropriate appraisal procedures.